-Run the test
+Running the test (LTT or STT)

 Configure the special test control software written by Peter Fetterer, 566 to simulate a series of passes.
 The software controls all equipment and loops the data file from the Amerigent that feeds the signal generator.
 A long set of data was taken with 130 passes each 10 minutes long for the primary server and is referred to as the long term test (LTT).
 A shorter set e.g. 20 passes can be taken for the backup server and is referred to as the short term test (STT).